PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling: Conclusion

-In this paper, a point cloud processing network named PointSCNet is proposed to learn the shape structure and local region correlation information based on space-filling curve-guided sampling.
-Different from most existing methods using FPS method for downsampling, which only utilizes the low-dimension Euclidean distance, our proposed space-filling curve-guided sampling module uses the Z-order curve for sampling to explore high-level correlations of points and local regions.
+In this paper, a point cloud processing network named PointSCNet is proposed to learn the shape structure and local region correlation information based on space filling curve guided sampling.
+Different from most existing methods using FPS method for down-sampling, which only utilizes the low-dimension Euclidean distance, our proposed space filling curve guided sampling module uses the Z-order curve for sampling to explore high-level correlations of points and local regions.
 The feature of sampled points are fused in the proposed information fusion block, in which the shape structure and local region correlation are learned.
 Finally, the channel-spatial module is designed to enhance the feature of key points.
-Quantitative and qualitative experimental results demonstrate that the proposed PointSCNet learns the point cloud structure and correlation effectively and achieves superior performance on shape classification and part segmentation tasks.
+Quantitative and qualitative experimental results demonstrate that the proposed PointSCNet learns the point cloud structure and correlation effectively, and achieves superior performance on shape classification and part segmentation tasks.
 The idea of structure and correlation learning can be adopted for related vision tasks other than 3D points processing.
-Hence, in the future, we plan to optimize our network and to apply the method to more vision scenarios~\cite{zhang2020part,zhang2021deep,wu20203d}.
+Hence, in future we plan to optimize our network and apply the method to more vision scenarios~\cite{zhang2020part,zhang2021deep,wu20203d}.

 \authorcontributions{X.C. and Y.W. conceived and designed the algorithm and the experiments.
 X.C. wrote the manuscript.
 Y.W. supervised the research.
 W.X. assisted in the experiments.
 Y.W. provided suggestions for the proposed method and its evaluation and assisted in the preparation of the manuscript.
-W.X. and Y.C. assisted in the experiments.
+W.X. and Y.C assisted in the experiments.
 J.L. analyzed the data.
-H.D. collected and organized the literature.
+H.D. collected and organized the literatures.
 All authors have read and agreed to the published version of the manuscript.}

-\funding{This work is supported by the National Science Foundation of China (grant No. 61802355 and 61702350) and Hubei Key Laboratory of Intelligent Robot (HBIR 202105).}
+\funding{This work is supported by the National Science Foundation of China (Grant No. 61802355 and 61702350) and Hubei Key Laboratory of Intelligent Robot (HBIR 202105).}